gajendrakumar/assignment/README.md

 4. How to apply execute the code and achieve task:

     Its very simple .
-Just trigger the jenkins job 1
+Just trigger the jenkins rearch_docker_upload with will build first and upload docker image to ecr and then it trigger rearch_docker_app job